nautobot/nautobot/nautobot/docs/user-guide/administration/installation/index.md

     Nautobot *should* work on any POSIX-compliant system including practically any flavor of Linux, BSD, or even macOS, but those are not *officially* supported at this time.

-To begin with installing Nautobot dependencies on a supported platform, see [the next page of the documentation](install_system.md).
+To begin installing Nautobot, click the link to your preferred deployment approach from the list above.

 ## About Dependencies